1 (15.25- to 16.5-ounce) package yellow cake mix

 1 to 2 tablespoons apple cider or apple juice

-Combine all cake ingredients except apples in large bowl.
+Combine all cake ingredients except apples in bowl.
 Beat at low speed, scraping bowl often, 2 minutes.
-Increase speed to medium; beat 2 minutes or until well mixed.
+Beat at medium speed 2 minutes or until well mixed.
 Stir in apples.
 Pour batter into prepared pan.

-Bake for 45 to 50 minutes or until toothpick inserted near center comes out clean.
-Cool on wire rack 15 minutes.
+Bake 45-50 minutes or until toothpick inserted near center comes out clean.
+Cool on rack 15 minutes.
 Loosen cake edges with knife.
 Invert onto serving plate; cool completely.

-Meanwhile, combine all glaze ingredients except apple cider in small bowl.
+Combine all glaze ingredients except apple cider in bowl.
 Stir in enough apple cider for desired glazing consistency.
 Drizzle over cooled cake.